jbcoe/iso-cpp-breaking-UB/draft.md

 postconditions, in force.
 This means that any implementations or redefinitions of inherited routines also have to be written to comply with their inherited contracts.
 Postconditions can be modified in redefined routines, but they may only be strengthened.
-That is, the redefined routine may increase the benefits it provides to the client, but may not decrease those benefits.
+That is, the redefined routine may increase the guarantee it provides to the client, but may not decrease it.
 Preconditions can be modified in redefined routines, but they may only be weakened.
 That is, the redefined routine may lessen the obligation of the client, but not increase it.